This microbiome test shows how

 Microbiome test results

-Since the discovery of bacterial communities living in symbiosis with the human bodies, scientists have conducted over 20,000 research studies to understand this relationship.
+Since discovering bacterial communities living in symbiosis with the human bodies, scientists have conducted over 20,000 research studies to understand this relationship.
 Further, they developed a microbiome test based on the results of this research.
-They have established clear links for many aspects of our health, like microbiome protection from specific diseases, immunity, vitamin production, diet and nutrition.
+They have established links for many aspects of our health, like microbiome protection from specific diseases, immunity, vitamin production, diet and nutrition.

 Why should I take a microbiome test?

 This Microbiome Test (Ohmygut® test) analyses the types of bacteria present and their proportion in the overall microbiome.
-It provides information about the various functions of your gut bacteria, like the extent to which they protect you against certain diseases and inflammation, as well as what vitamins they synthesise.
+It provides information about the various functions of your gut bacteria, like the extent to which they protect you against certain diseases and inflammation and what vitamins they synthesise.
 You will also get recommendations to improve and maintain the balance of your microbiome by adding specific foods to your diet.

 What’s the difference between this Microbiome test and laboratory analysis?